 Reassess materiality first

-ISA 450.10 requires the auditor, before evaluating uncorrected misstatements, to reassess the materiality determined under ISA 320.
-Since materiality at planning was often based on estimates (budgeted profit, for example), the auditor must confirm whether the materiality level remains appropriate based on actual results.
+ISA 450.10 requires you, before evaluating uncorrected misstatements, to reassess the materiality determined under ISA 320.
+Since OM at planning was often based on estimates (budgeted profit, for example), you need to confirm whether the materiality level remains appropriate based on actual results.
+This step is where the file either holds together or falls apart.
+If the OM you used to plan is no longer the OM you apply to the SUM, and you don’t say so, the reviewer sees a gap.

 The evaluation

-ISA 450.11 requires the auditor to determine whether uncorrected misstatements are material, individually or in aggregate.
-The evaluation considers:
+ISA 450.11 requires you to determine whether uncorrected misstatements are material, individually or in aggregate.
+Four angles matter.

-Size — does the aggregate of uncorrected misstatements exceed materiality?
-If the aggregate approaches but does not exceed materiality, the risk that undetected misstatements (which always exist due to sampling and other limitations) could push the total above materiality must be considered.
+Size.
+Does the aggregate of uncorrected misstatements exceed materiality?
+If the aggregate approaches but does not exceed materiality, consider the risk that undetected misstatements (which always exist due to sampling and other limitations) could push the total above materiality.

-Prior-period uncorrected misstatements — the auditor must also consider whether uncorrected misstatements from prior periods affect the current period's financial statements.
-Opening balances carry forward, and prior-period misstatements that "reverse" in the current period still matter because both periods may be misstated.
+Prior-period uncorrected misstatements.
+You also consider whether uncorrected misstatements from prior periods affect the current period’s financial statements.
+Opening balances carry forward, and prior-period misstatements that “reverse” in the current period still matter because both periods may be misstated.

 Can misstatements offset each other?